Sorry, you need to enable JavaScript to visit this website.

 The Adolescent Day programme follows the International Prince’s Achieve Programme and relates more to life skills.
 This programme offers young people the opportunity to develop their skills and confidence through relevant, engaging, and informal learning.
 This programme targets vulnerable young people at risk of social exclusion and young people with the risk of a school dropout.
 The timeline of the programme is between 4 to 6 months.

-Animal Lovers is a project over 8 sessions that aim at helping young people develop a sense of care and responsibility towards themselves and others
+'Animal Lovers' is a project over 8 sessions that aim at helping young people develop a sense of care and responsibility towards themselves and others.

 Embark 4 Life is an ongoing programme that addresses the needs of young people who are at risk of social exclusion.
 These include youths between the ages of 15 and 25 years of age who, for various reasons and life situations, face difficulties in finding or keeping employment.
 Furthermore, the service also aims at empowering them to participate in educational programmes.

-Opportunity Knocks Project ended in December 2021 and targeted young people aged 13-25 at risk of social exclusion.
-Over 400 youths enrolled in the project.
+Opportunity Knocks was an EU funded project that ended in December 2021 and targeted young people aged 13-25 at risk of social exclusion.
+Over 400 young people enrolled in the project.
+Th project focused on prevention campaigns, safe houses, multidisciplinary team to support youth with education and employment and educational opportunities.

 Supportline 179 is the National helpline and has been operational since 1996 on a 24/7 basis.
 The National helpline caters also to youths who go through different issues including loneliness, identity and gender issues, self-harm, online abuse, suicidal ideations, mental health, eating disorders, relationship issues, domestic violence, child abuse, and homelessness.
 Trained operators answer the calls received and guide the person accordingly.
 Some callers just need a listening and empathic ear, whilst others would need a means of referral to other services.
 The Helpline also offers immediate help in crisis situations.
-The target for 2022 is to have an online platform so that the Supportline reaches out to more children and youths who are online and would also like to receive help and support through their preferred means of communication.

-Aġenzija Appoġġ’s BeSmartOnline’s Team has multiple roles.
-It operates the online reporting system which receives online reports related to child sexual abuse material; whilst also handling calls received through Supportline 179 related to Grooming, Sexting, Cyberbullying, Excessive Use and other emerging dangers which pose a threat to a child’s psychological and emotional wellbeing related to online use.
+Aġenzija Appoġġ’s BeSmart Online’s team has multiple roles.
+It operates the online reporting system which receives online reports related to child sexual abuse material; whilst also handling calls received through Supportline 179 related to grooming, sexting, cyberbullying, excessive use and other emerging dangers which pose a threat to a child’s psychological and emotional wellbeing related to internet use.

 Aġenzija Żgħażagħ is the agency responsible for the coordination and implementation of the National Youth Policy and has a number of programs that target social inclusion.
-Strategic Goal 3 of the National Youth Policy Towards 2030 focuses on the provision of an environment that fosters equality and inclusivity these programmes include:
+Strategic Goal 3 of the National Youth Policy Towards 2030 focuses on the provision of an environment that fosters equality and inclusivity.
+These programmes include:

 Youth.inc is a youth work programme conducted by Aġenzija Żgħażagħ with the aim to guide young people between the age of 16 and 21 to develop in a holistic way.
 The programme is developed around a youth-centred approach with the aim to engage the young people in their own process of development and enable them to live more independently and access further study or employment.